 Rhonda Devan is the Director of Finance for Groundswell International, and is responsible for the organization’s overall financial and accounting areas.
 In addition, Rhonda owns her own accounting firm where she provides similar accounting and financial services to small businesses and nonprofit clients in the Asheville, NC area.
 She has also served as the Chief Financial Officer for various entities over her career in North Carolina and New York.
 Rhonda, who is a Certified Public Account in both New York and North Carolina, received her MS in Education / Certificate of Advanced Study, School Business Administration from SUNY at Brockport and her BS in Accounting from Roberts Wesleyan College.

-Zach Brehmer is Groundswell’s Director of Resource Development.
+Zach Brehmer is a consultant to Groundswell.
 He spent over five years working as a lead development and program associate for water and sanitation programs in Haiti; acting as International Action’s Executive Director and as a consultant for IMA World Health.
 Before his time in Haiti, Zach worked at Generations Incorporated as an Americorps State Member.
 There, he ran a literacy program at a school and a Boy’s and Girl’s Club in Dorchester, MA.
 Zach is a graduate of the University of Minnesota with a BA in Anthropology, and earned a Master’s in Public Health from the London School of Hygiene and Tropical Medicine.